Ozgurujim/slims8/README.rst

-SLIMS8 - Next generation Content Management System

-Turnkey Linux Appliance Candidate
+SLIMS8 - Turnkey Linux Appliance Candidate

 Use TKLDEV to create an ISO from this source.
 =====================================================